The mine is located at an altitude of 900 meters on the hillside of Mt. Hachimantai in the northwestern part of the prefecture.

 Four aerial cableways, each with a length of 3.6 kilometers, run in parallel and connected Motoyama to Yashikidai, located at the base of the mine, transporting products, production materials, and daily necessities.

-Yashikidai area was developed into a shipment base, and an exclusive railway line was laid to connect Obuke Station on the JNR Hanawa Line with a distance of 12.2 kilometers.
+Yashikidai area was developed into a shipment base, and an dedicated railway line was laid to connect Obuke Station on the JNR Hanawa Line with a distance of 12.2 kilometers.

-The railway line also began operations for carriage of passengers as a local line from 1948.
+The railway line also began operations for carriage of passengers as a local line in 1948.

 The number of employees totaled 4,897 in 1952, and mining towns at Motoyama and Yashikidai had a total population of 15,000.